 - The spikes provided in the carrying bag may not be the sturdiest

-What to Look For in Good Dog Agility Training Equipment
+What to Look For in Good Agility Equipment for Dogs

 Dog agility jumps come in various styles, including simple bar, double and triple combinations, hoop jumps that can arrive in plastic, or even tyres, which the pup has to jump through – and there are long doggy jumps, too.

 A dog breed with the propensity to leap high or long boundaries will cope well with these.
-However, always check out the description and features of any dog ability equipment you consider buying.
+However, always check out the description and features of any equipment you consider buying.

 All these should be fully adjustable depending on the height of the puppy.
 You can find the Kennel Club recommended height options Here.

-A popular piece of pet dog agility equipment, a weave pole stands in a row that your four-legged friend weaves in and out of.
+A famous piece of professional dog agility equipment, a weave pole, stands in a row that your four-legged friend weaves in and out of.
 These improve speed, agility and balance.